 - bespoke training and development

 - market preparation

 This year-long training programme is a key strand in the Yorkshire Screen Hub project, led by Screen Yorkshire, with funding from regional partners and the BFI’s Creative Cluster Challenge Fund.
 Doc/Fest is a key partner in this fund, which will identify the investment required for skills, training, infrastructure and knowledge sharing, to enable the Yorkshire and Humber region to compete globally.

-If you have any queries about the course please contact the Doc/Fest team on: email@example.com
+If you have any queries about the Doc/Next please email the Marketplace team at firstname.lastname@example.org